Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ## Approaching the target

-The application's functionalities were extensive, and it allowed users to integrate other third-party accounts (complexity).
+The first step, as always, is to learn about the target app by interacting with its various features and functionalities.
+In this case the application's functionalities were extensive, and it allowed users to integrate other third-party accounts (complexity).
 At this stage, we appeared harmless and stealthily explored the app, understanding the *logic of the application* and making ourselves capable of using it.
 All of this was accomplished with the assistance of their *youtube channels, blogs, support channels, general search queries*, and so on.
 We investigated the *structure of API paths* and *HTTP requests* for various actions inside the application.
 We took note of the *IDs being used* so that we don't miss out on any **IDOR chances**.
 The following is a list of a few vulnerabilities we found on agora pulse.